List of lineae on Europa

 This is a list of lineae on Europa.
 Most Europan lineae are named after characters and places in the legends of Cadmus and Europa; others are named after important megalithic stone rows built by the Neolithic peoples of Britain and France.

+A new version geological map of Europa (March 8, 2024).

 See also the list of craters on Europa and list of geological features on Europa.